cgutteridge/geocraft/README.md

 Which will say "OK" if it's installed, and otherwise will report an error.

+* gdal_translate

+Annoyingly DEFRA have moved from the nice easy .asc file format to a fancypants format called GeoTiff.
+I can't find a way to read it easily, but there's a tool called gdal_translate which handles it nicely and can convert it into .asc format.
+As a stopgap the file lib/Elevation/UKDEFRA.pm has the location of this script (on my computer).

+my $GDAL_TRANSLATE = "/Applications/QGIS.app/Contents/MacOS/bin/gdal_translate";

+You will need to either install gdal_translate and put the path to it into the .pm file OR use --elevation Flat to generate the map without LIDAR.

 ## Generating a World

 The `generate-world` command is used to create your minecraft world.
 It provides